 It is a common misconception that libraries and library catalogs are neutral and unbiased.
 They are not.
-Click the PDF icon below to view a list of selected open-access articles by librarians on this topic.
+Click the PDF icon below to view a list of selected open-access writings on this topic.

-My goal in creating this guide is to help researchers effectively navigate the Harvard Library collections for critical legal studies research.
-Conducting effective research involves using precise and optimally descriptive language.
-Unfortunately, research in this area may require the use of language that is "othering," objectionable, triggering, and/or offensive to people of certain backgrounds, identities, identifications, and presentations.
+This research guide was created to help researchers effectively navigate the Harvard Library collections for critical legal studies research.
+Bibliographic indexing terms used in libraries today were created within a historically white hegemonic information infrastructure.
+The author of this guide acknowledges, and regrets, that research in this area may require the use of language that is othering, objectionable, triggering, and/or offensive to people of many backgrounds, identities, identifications, and presentations.

 The Harvard Library online catalog HOLLIS (https://hollis.harvard.edu) provides information about materials in the Harvard libraries' collections.
 There are several different types of keywords that you can use when you are searching HOLLIS:

 Note: Searching by subject can be helpful in limiting results to highly relevant materials.
 However, as mentioned previously, many researchers will find some LCSH terms profoundly offensive and othering.
 Regrettably, some HOLLIS searches listed in this guide include terms of this nature.